mikolajskalka/restaurant-chatbot/README.md

 # Restaurant Chatbot Assistant

 A Discord chatbot built with Rasa and Python for handling restaurant orders and inquiries.
-This project was developed as part of the Scripting Languages course at [Your University Name].
+This project was developed as part of the Scripting Languages course at Jagiellonian University.

 ## Project Overview